-- To Enter Players Into Your Entry Event/State Cup Roster
+- To Enter Players Into Your Tournament Roster

 - Login to your team GotSoccer account

-- You will be take to your team’s Overview page.
-At the top of the page there is a Gray Bar that run the length of the page, "Overview" is highlighted in light blue.
+- You will be taken to your team’s Overview page.
+At the top of the page there is a Gray Bar that runs the length of the page; "Overview" is highlighted in light blue.
 On that bar click on ROSTER

-- Roster is frozen after the first Entry Event/State Cup match - players cannot be added after first match.
+- Roster is frozen after team's first match - players cannot be added after first match.